bunnyhero/sandbox/EaselJS_box2d_js/README.md

 EaselJS & box2d.js
 ========

-This directory contains the same demo as EaselJS_Box2dWeb, but using the box2d.js port of Box2D: https://github.com/kripken/box2d.js
+This directory contains the same demo as EaselJS_Box2dWeb, but using the [box2d.js port of Box2D](https://github.com/kripken/box2d.js) instead of Box2DWeb.

 Compare index.html in this directory with index.html in EaselJS_Box2dWeb to see what changes need to be made.

+The files box2d.js, embox2d-helpers.js, and embox2d-html5canvas-debug.js are from [box2d.js](https://github.com/kripken/box2d.js) and are used under a zlib licence.

 EaselJS & Box2dWeb